ministryofjustice/staff-infrastructure-certificate-services/README.md

 ### Set up aws-vault

-Once aws-vault is installed, run the following two commands to create profiles for your PKI AWS account:
+Once aws-vault is installed, run the following two commands to create the profile for your PKI AWS account: `aws-vault add moj-pttp-pki`

-- `aws-vault add moj-pttp-pki` (this will prompt you for the values of your PKI AWS account's IAM user).
+This will prompt you for the values of your PKI AWS account's IAM user.

 ### Set up MFA on your AWS account